buildpacks-community/kpack/rfcs/0000-cosign-integration.md

 generated artifact.

-This proposal aims to cover specifically the flow of signing an image produced by `kpack Image` resource without verification of base or builder images pulled in the process.
+This proposal aims to cover specifically the flow of signing an image produced by the `kpack Image` resource, along with its builder image, without verification of any container images pulled in the process.

 ## Actions to take